geoscixyz/em/content/introduction/index.rst

 **Why Electromagnetics?**

-Summary about problems we face
+.. todo:: Summary about problems we face

 **Contents:**